amardeep0/learnPunjabi/Level-8_WorldLanguageCompetencyTesting/readMe.md

 ### [World Language Proficiency Assessment](https://www.k12.wa.us/student-success/resources-subject-area/world-languages/competency-credits-students)

-Please see the [Learning Objectives](https://amardeep0.github.io/learnPunjabi/Level-8_WorldLanguageCompetencyTesting/Level_8_Goals) here.

 ---
+**Get Competency Credits for Punjabi (World Language)**
+The World Language Credit Program is a way to earn high school credit for any bilingual student by demonstrating language proficiency.
+Students who demonstrate proficiency on nationally recognized proficiency assessments may be able to receive competency credits on their transcript.
+Please read here for getting the **[Competency Credits for Punjabi](https://amardeep0.github.io/learnPunjabi/Level-8_WorldLanguageCompetencyTesting/Level_8_Goals)** here.

+Students should be able to:

+- understand ideas on familiar topics expressed through phrases, short sentences, and frequently used expressions - Listening.
+- understand the main idea and some details in simple texts that contain familiar vocabulary - Reading.
+- use a series of phrases and sentences to provide basic information about familiar topics - Speaking.
+- write simple descriptions and short messages and request or provide information on familiar topics - Writing.

+Please check for **[eligibility & preparing for the test](https://www.k12.wa.us/student-success/resources-subject-area/world-languages/competency-credits-students)** and contact your school counselor if interested.
+These are some of the **[example writing questions](http://depts.washington.edu/llc/LFO_Tasks_Writing_Intermediate.pdf)** for any world language.

+**[ALTA](https://www.altalang.com/language-testing/)** offers Punjabi language proficiency tests.

-We will use following Past exam papers (from Victorian Curriculum and Assessment Authority (VCAA), Australia) to practice Listening, Reading and Writing skills of Punjabi language.
+We will use following Past exam papers (from Victorian Curriculum and Assessment Authority (VCAA), Australia) to practice Listening, Reading and Writing skills of Punjabi language proficiency tests.
 Each Exam has 3 sections.
 - Section 1: Listening and Responding - Listen to the audio for answering questions.
 - Section 2: Reading and Responding - Read the text and write answers in Punjabi.